yasserjaghoori/Consumer-Complaint-Sentiment-Analysis/README.md

 ## Methodology
 The pipeline includes the following stages:

-Data Preprocessing
+- Data Preprocessing

-Loading data with pandas
+- Loading data with pandas

-Text cleaning using re, NLTK, and tokenization
+- Text cleaning using re, NLTK, and tokenization

-Stopword removal and lemmatization
+- Stopword removal and lemmatization

-Negative word tagging using the opinion_lexicon from NLTK
+- Negative word tagging using the opinion_lexicon from NLTK

-NLP & Text Analytics
+- NLP & Text Analytics

-Named Entity Recognition using spaCy
+- Named Entity Recognition using spaCy

-Sentiment analysis via TextBlob and NaiveBayesAnalyzer
+- Sentiment analysis via TextBlob and NaiveBayesAnalyzer

-Frequency distribution of words in complaints
+- Frequency distribution of words in complaints

-Machine Learning

-Encoding categorical features with LabelEncoder
+- Decision Trees and KNN Classification

 ## Classification using: